pew-org/pew/README.md

 The template option may be repeated to have several templates used to create a new project.
 The templates are applied in the order named on the command line.
 All other options are passed to `pew-new` to create a virtual environment with the same name as the project.

 A template is simply an executable to be found in `WORKON_HOME`, it will be called with the name of the project, and the project directory as first and second argument, respectively.
-A `template_django` script is given as example inside the `invewrapper` package.
+A `template_django` script is given as example inside the `pew` package.

 ### setproject ###